coreycaskey/react-router-tutorial/v7/README.md

 # React Router Demo

-This is a completed example of the [v7 React Router Demo](https://reactrouter.com/en/main/start/tutorial).
+This is a completed example of the [v7 React Router Demo](https://reactrouter.com/en/main/start/tutorial), specifically using "framework" mode.

 ## Development